cjdbarlow/Part-One/additives.md

 * **Emulsion**
 Formed when drops of a liquid are dispersed throughout another liquid in which it is immiscible.
 Emulsions are:
     * Unstable
-    Emulsifers are used to enhance stability.
+    Emulsifiers are used to enhance stability.
     * Prone to contamination
     Due to the water component.
     * Prone to rancidity